Bellows (photography)

 In photography, a bellows is the accordion-like, pleated expandable part of a camera, usually a large or medium format camera, to allow the lens to be moved with respect to the focal plane for focusing.
 Bellows are also used on enlargers.
 The bellows provides a flexible, dark extension between the film plane and the lens.

+History

+French inventor Joseph Nicéphore Niépce was one of the first to apply the bellows to photographic instruments.

+Classification

+Two kinds of bellows are commonly used on cameras; bag bellows are normally used with a lens of short focal length, and accordion bellows with a much longer range of extension.

+For large format cameras, “double extension” refers to bellows that extend to a length equal to about twice the focal length of a standard lens, e.g. 300 mm for the 4×5 inch format.
+“Triple extension” for the same format indicates bellows extension of 450 to 500 mm.